SC2709/JavaFullStackFinalProject/README.md

    • For frontend I have used VSCODE for Angular :

-   • In VSCODE I have Angular project named as employee-crud-frontend
+   • In VSCODE I have created Angular project named as employee-crud-frontend

                       • ng new employee-crud-frontend